Neehor/Registration-Form/README.md

 A small front-end pet project that demonstrates how to build and validate a registration form using **HTML, CSS, and vanilla JavaScript**.

-The project focuses on client-side form validation, user-friendly error messages, semantic HTML, and browser compatibility — without using any JavaScript frameworks.
+The project focuses on client-side form validation, user-friendly error messages, semantic HTML — without using any JavaScript frameworks.

-## ✨ Features
+## ✨ Project requirements

 - Registration form with:
   - First Name